AlternativeFFFF/Alt-F4/submissions/factorio_draftsman/main.md

 Draftsman has custom classes designed around each individual entity and prototype, and is designed to work as seamlessly as possible with blueprint strings and other software.
 You can import a blueprint string from Factorio and it will be automatically converted into a Draftsman `Blueprint` object with all it's functionality, make any change you can think of to it, and then export that `Blueprint` object back into a string to be re-imported into Factorio.
 Or, you can just make an entirely new `Blueprint` from scratch; Draftsman is designed to work around you, not for you to work around it.

 Draftsman also has support for custom `"EntityLike"` objects, most notably `Group` objects, that allow you to create custom constructs that can be inserted into blueprints for aid in clarity and compartmentalization.
-Again, *MAYBE* I got a little carried away.
+For example, you can make a design for a smelting block in a Group, and then you can place that block as many times as you want, where ever you want, rotated or flipped, essentially acting as a copy-paste tool within Draftsman.

-In an effort to keep this document brief, I'm not going to go too far into the nitty-gritty about the module or how exactly it works; I've spent a lot of time writing documentation for that purpose instead.
+In an effort to keep this article brief, I'm not going to go too far into the nitty-gritty about the module or how exactly it works; I've spent a lot of time writing documentation for that purpose instead.
 Rather, I'm going to show off a couple of things that I've made with it so far, as well as potential things that could be made in the future, to try to illustrate exactly why I spent all this time in the first place.

 ## Automatic Item Stack Sizes